1) What is the San Fermin Festival?

 10) What made Pamplona Tours choose the hotel that is part of each package?

 It’s been a fine tuned process that we believe is the best of both worlds.
 Hotels located within the party areas are often congested and sleep is hard to find.
-Our 4-Star hotel, the AC Cuidad, is a Marriott property located less than a mile away from the heart of the festivities, but far enough away that uninterrupted slumber is obtainable.
+Our 4-Star hotel, the Tres Reyes, is located adjacent to the festivities, but far enough away that uninterrupted slumber is obtainable.

 11) What is the drinking age?